Madison Genesis

 Mark McNally joined professional continental squad Wanty Groupe Gobert in 2016.

-In 2018 Connor Swift took the team's biggest victory to date, becoming British national road race champion.
+In 2018 Connor Swift took the team's biggest victory, becoming British national road race champion.

-In 2019, Swift joined UCI Pro Continental team Arkéa–Samsic midseason, while Matt Holmes and Jon Dibben signed for World Tour team Lotto-Soudal at the end of the year.
+In 2019, Swift joined UCI Pro Continental team Arkéa–Samsic midseason, while Matthew Holmes and Jonathan Dibben signed for World Tour team Lotto-Soudal at the end of the year.

 The team announced it would cease racing at the end of the 2019 season.

 History

 Formation

 Brainchild of Madison CEO Dominic Langan, Madison Genesis was born in early 2012.
 Langan enlisted the advice of consultant Anthony McCrossan to help set up the team.
 Roger Hammond was chosen as team manager when McCrossan and Madison marketing director Kellie Parsons met.
 They exchanged folded pieces of paper – both containing the name of their preferred choice for the role – both reading Hammond.

 Team progression

 Hammond was hired and ten riders were signed to compete in the 2013 season.
 In year one the team would finish second at the Tour Series, with wins for Ian Bibby at the London Nocturne and Dean Downing at the Beaumont Trophy.
 Ahead of 2014, Hammond expressed how changes in personnel would improve the squad.

 Another second place at the Tour Series in 2014 was supplemented with a stage win at the An Post Ras for Liam Holohan, while Alex Peters won the under-23 general classification at the same race.

 In 2015 Madison Genesis enjoyed its strongest season, which culminated in winning the Pearl Izumi Tour Series – along with Erick Rowsell taking eighth in the Tour de Yorkshire.
 Hammond's analysis revealed a team on the up.

 Madison Genesis finished 2015 wearing the King of the Mountains jersey for three stages of the Tour of Britain, which produced a memorable battle until the final climb, where Hammond sent the entire squad to the front of the peloton, to chase the breakaway and try to regain the jersey.

 In 2016, it was announced that Hammond would become a sports director at World Tour team Dimension Data - but would continue to act as a consultant to Madison Genesis.
 Mark Cavendish's CVNDSH Scholarship would support Madison Genesis riders with training and tactical advice.

 Ex-team rider Mike Northey would transition to become Madison Genesis team manager in May 2016, after being forced to retire following the diagnosis of a heart virus earlier that year.